By Dr. John A. Papa, DC, FCCPOR(C)

 · Eliminate poor posture which can strain the muscles and joints in the neck.
 While sitting, make sure that your weight is evenly distributed on your seat, your shoulders are not rounding forward, and you are not slouching.
 Your head should be resting on your torso and not poking forward.

 · Get professional help for your neck pain.
-The following treatments have been identified as being helpful for most cases of neck pain: education, exercise, mobilization, manipulation, acupuncture, and soft tissue therapy.
+The following treatments have been identified as being helpful for most cases of neck pain: education, exercise, mobilization, manipulation, laser therapy, acupuncture, and soft tissue therapy.
 The scientific literature does not identify any “best” treatment that is effective for everyone.
 Trying a variety of therapies or combination of therapies may be required to find relief and help manage neck pain.

 If you are having difficulty managing neck pain symptoms, contact a qualified health professional who can prescribe appropriate therapy, rehabilitation and self-management strategies specifically for your circumstance.
 For more information, visit www.nhwc.ca.